Location: Boston, Massachusetts, USA

 1,800 developers across several product teams received access to Avatao’s

 gamified platform, which proved its efficiency by reducing the time spent on testing cycles, improving coding practices, and encouraging a security-by-design mindset among developers and engineers.

 “Avatao provides an excellent platform to educate software engineers on how to prevent common security mistakes through hands-on, real world examples.
 Engineers are able to not only read about security issues, but see them in practice in order to gain a better understanding.
 Additionally, the platform is easy to use and the team is proactive and energetic which is very important in a rapidly changing world.”

 Information Security Manager

-To achieve scalability without jeopardizing role-specific requirements, Avatao prepared a custom training program centered around AppSec vulnerabilities, ensuring that all developers receive tailored training solutions whether they are beginners or advanced security champions.
+To achieve scalability without jeopardizing role-specific requirements, Avatao prepared a custom training program centered around AppSec vulnerabilities, ensuring all developers receive tailored training solutions whether they are beginners or advanced security champions.

 Developers learned how to code securely through monthly learning paths that incentivized long-term engagement with the help of gamification, social features, and communities.

-Between 2017-2019, LogMeIn developers doubled their success ratio.
+From 2017-2019, LogMeIn developers doubled their success ratio.
 Improved secure coding practices were implemented at every stage of the software development cycle, reducing the time and money spent on testing, triage, refactoring, and incident response.